lichen-community-systems/Flocking/README.md

 Compatibility
 -------------

 Flocking works with Firefox 4's Audio Data API and WebKit's Web Audio API.
-At the moment it supports Firefox 4 out of the box and the latest Chrome 10.
+Web Kit support is limited to Chrome 10 at the moment.
 It won't work on other browsers.

 Web Audio support in Chrome is still experimental, so you need to manually configure it before it will play audio.
 To set it up, type "about:flags" into the URL bar and enable the "Web Audio" option at the bottom of the list.